Oldest ISO 9001:2015 certified Rudraksha Organisation in the world. Your Trusted Brand Since 1997

 • Lord Varuna is cited in the Indian epic Mahabharata.
 He has been described as a big supporter of Lord Krishna after the latter conquered him in a battle.
 He is believed to have gifted the celestial weapons Sudharshana Chakra to Lord Krishna and the Gandiva Bow to Arjuna before the battle.

 • Lord Varuna is worshipped in numerous mythologies.
 He is Perun (Varun) in the Slavic nations.
-Inscriptions in Turkey talk about a God Urvana as a sky deity.
+Inscriptions in Turkey talk about God Urvana as a sky deity.
 The God Uranus, the sky God in Greek mythology is also associated with Lord Varuna.
 He is also considered to be the Ahura Mazda (the Supreme One) in the Zoroastrian religion.

 Jhulelal is believed to be an avatar of Lord Varuna by Sindhi Hindus.
 The festivals of Cheti Chand and Chalio are devoted to Jhulelal.